 On November 5, 2019, we identified a third-party vendor that had inadvertently exposed an unsecured database containing some of our data.
 The database did not contain any sensitive personal data or financial information.
 However, it did contain records that included some personal information, such as names, physical and email addresses, and certain information contained in survey questionnaires.

 As soon as we discovered this issue, we promptly took steps to secure the database and verify the vendor’s other data handling practices.
 We immediately launched an investigation and have been working with the vendor to understand the scope of the exposure and to take steps to rectify it.
 We have also notified our clients and have provided them with the details of the data that may have been affected.

 We have no reason to believe that the exposed data has been misused or that individuals’ privacy has been compromised.
 However, as a precaution, we recommend that you remain vigilant for any suspicious communications that you may receive.
 We also recommend that you review any information you have shared on any Dynata surveys or with Dynata representatives to ensure that it is accurate and up-to-date.

 We regret any inconvenience or concern this incident may cause you.
 We take your privacy seriously, and we are committed to taking all necessary steps to protect your information.

 If you have any questions or concerns, please contact our privacy team at [email protected].”

-Dynata clearly dealt with the incident in a swift and professional manner.
-At the same time, it’s a strong reminder of how vulnerable we are when leaving behind sensitive personal data when taking surveys.
+Dynata clearly dealt with the incident swiftly and professionally.
+At the same time, it’s a strong reminder of how vulnerable we are when leaving behind sensitive personal data online.